 There are also new handwashing stations and hand sanitizer dispensers that have been installed throughout Disney World that guests are encouraged to use.
 Washing your hands is one of the key ways to limit the spread of germs and guests can play their part by washing up as much as possible.

-When visiting Disney Springs, hand sanitizer and handwashing stations are everywhere.
+When visiting the theme parks and Disney Springs, hand sanitizer and handwashing stations are everywhere.
 There are also many signs instructing guests to keep sanitized throughout the stay.

 As we talked about before, Disney did a great job by installing hand washing and sanitizing stations throughout the Disney World parks and resorts before the closure.
 In one post, we even shared how to find hand sanitizer stations in Disney World using My Disney Experience.